|Study location||Hungary, Piliscsaba|

 Take original documents along

-Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Cambodia, Cape Verde, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Singapore, South Korea, State of Palestine, Sudan, Syria, Tunisia, Turkmenistan, Ukraine, Uzbekistan, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Cambodia, Cape Verde, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Philippines, Singapore, South Korea, State of Palestine, Sudan, Syria, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine, Uzbekistan, Yemen.

 The aim of the training is that students get to know the major events and issues in the history of Central-Europe and Hungary.
 Students get an overview of the historical problems and the cognition of professional literature and sources.
 They will be able to perform individual research and data processing.